comdex-official/comdex/SECURITY.md

 Though we don't have an official bug bounty program, we generally offer rewards to security researchers who responsibly disclose vulnerabilities to us.
 Bounties are generally awarded for vulnerabilities classified as **high** or **critical** severity.
 Bounty amounts will be determined during the disclosure process, after the severity has been assessed.

 > [!WARNING]
 > Targeting our production environments will disqualify you from receiving any bounty.

 ## Feedback on this Policy

-For recommendations on how to improve this policy, either submit a pull request or send an email to `security@comdex.one`.
+For recommendations on how to improve this policy, either submit a pull request or email `security@comdex.one`.